 The total investment for the project is estimated to be €180m ($202m).
 It is being financed through equity backing from Weichert Enterprise and loans from Ulster Bank Ireland, Allied Irish Bank (AIB) and Barclays Bank Ireland.

 The power plant will re-use approximately 20% of the process heat generated for fuel drying and convey the remaining to industrial customers.
-Ash, produced by the burning of the feedstock, will be used as an additive to fertiliser.
+Ash produced by the burning of feedstock will be used as an additive to fertiliser.

-The power plant’s boiler system will be equipped with a selective catalytic reduction (SCR) system to control nitrogen oxide emissions, and a multi-cyclone dust collector and electrostatic precipitator (ESP) to control dust emissions.
+The power plant’s boiler system will be equipped with a selective catalytic reduction (SCR) system to control nitrogen oxide emissions as well as a multi-cyclone dust collector and electrostatic precipitator (ESP) to control dust emissions.

-The new biomass power plant will be powered by a combination of peat and woodchips, which will be sourced from a variety of sources including locally-grown willow and spruce from local forestry and forestry thinnings.
-A portion of the same materials will be imported from the US too.
+The new biomass power plant will be powered by a combination of peat and woodchips, sourced from a variety of sources which will include locally-grown willow and spruce from local forestry and forestry thinnings.
+A portion of the same materials will also be imported from the US.